The person at the center of this case

 Start here

-On June 4, 2014, the dismembered torso of an unidentified Black male was discovered in Sandwich, Massachusetts, wrapped in plastic and secured to a blue dolly with duct tape.
-The victim's identity remains unknown, and investigators are seeking information about the clothing found with the remains, particularly a distinctive blue t-shirt bearing "I got serviced" and "Cranston Windustrial Company" markings.
-Anyone with information about the victim's identity or the circumstances of this violent crime is urged to contact the FBI.
+On June 4, 2014, the severed torso of an unidentified Black male was discovered in Sandwich, Massachusetts, wrapped in plastic and duct-taped to a blue dolly.
+The victim remains unidentified, and the circumstances surrounding his death—including the location of the crime, identity of the perpetrator, and motive—remain unknown.
+Anyone with information about the distinctive clothing or the circumstances of this case is urged to contact the FBI.

 Try asking